hussachai/the-rusty-mole/README.md

 You can check out the code and test it out on your machine.

 To run the server, you can use cargo run.
 All options are optional.
-`cargo run --bin runtome-server`
+`cargo run --bin mole-boss`

 To run the client, you have to provide
-`cargo run --bin runtome -- --target-port 8888`
+`cargo run --bin mole-minion -- --target-port 8888`

 Note that `--` is used for passing command line arguments to the application.